glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 Oh, you have an on call rotation?
 Or Follow the sun?

 Good for you.
+Keep doing that.

+Having the people who are already awake being paged? that's great.

-A lot of places don't
+A lot of places don't have that luxury.

-[Sure, you can be lucky enough to be in a place with Follow the Sun.
-But you probably won't be, if you're on a small team. ]

 And it might not be an actual "3am pager", but it would be the apocryphl 3am pager.